Jeddunk/KoalaGeddon-Configurator/README.md

 # Installation/Usage
 - Just download and run the compiled binaries from [here](https://github.com/g-yui/KoalaGeddon-Configurator/releases).
-- You can run from source without need for a specific pyenv, just use pip to install Pillow, Requests, TtkThemes and run main.py.
+- You can run from source without the need for a specific pyenv, just use pip to install Pillow, Requests, TtkThemes and run main.py.

 # Missing features
 - Better feedback to the user.